 There is a link for each, where you can access more information and key contacts.
 At the end of this section is a list of helpful websites for official information and advice, and suggestions for further reading.

 If your group or organisation is a charity, then it is bound by charity law.
 This limits the scope of activities that can be carried out, as they must be recognised as being charitable.
-The Management Committee of charities are referred to in law as ‘charity trustees'.
-The primary legislation impacting on charities in Northern Ireland is the Charities Act (NI) 2008 and its ammendment in 2013.
-See Legal Duties of Charity Trustee - NICVA Advice Note.
+The Management Committee of charities are referred to in law as ‘charity trustees’.
+The primary legislation impacting on charities in Northern Ireland is the Charities Act (NI) 2008 and its amendment in 2013.
+See Legal Duties of Charity Trustee.

 If your organisation is set up as a company limited by guarantee, it is bound by the Companies (NI) Orders 1986-1990 and the Companies Act 2006.
 This requires a company to follow certain procedures, for example, in the calling of meetings and in the appointment of directors and a secretary.
 As a Management Committee of a charitable company, you are its directors and its trustees.

 If your group or organisation employs staff, the Management Committee must ensure that it is a responsible employer and that the organisation complies with employment law.
 Not only is this a legal responsibility, but a breach of employment law may result in a claim from an employee, which can be extremely damaging to your organisation’s reputation and your finances.